grega1/grega1/README.md

 </div>

-### <div align="center">Hi I am Grego, Full Stack Developer, but actually working at Front End Developer.
-I work with Software developing since 2020</div>
+### <div align="center">Hi I am Grego, Full Stack Developer, but actually working as Front End Developer.
+I work with Software development since 2020</div>

 - 🔭Actually working on [Github Portifolio](https://github.com/grega1/portifolio)

-- 🌱 Learning Web3, AWS and Prisma
+- 🌱 Always focusing on learning new things.

-- ❓ I am available to talk about the technologies presents on this profile
+- ❓ I am available to talk about the technologies presented in this profile

 - ⚡ Fun Fact: I am a Yoga Teacher